 In fact, these lesser-known organizations are a part of a larger network of left-wing special interest groups, fueled by anonymous wealthy donors.
 CRC pieced the connections together over time, and our research appears in Hemingway and Severino’s book.

-It started with an advocacy group known as Demand Justice, a project of the wealthy and powerful left-wing nonprofit Sixteen Thirty Fund.
+What started our research team down the trail was the activity of an advocacy group known as Demand Justice, a project, they soon discovered, of the wealthy and powerful left-wing nonprofit Sixteen Thirty Fund.
 Demand Justice condemned the Supreme Court nominee even before Trump announced Kavanaugh.
 After Kavanaugh’s official nomination, Demand Justice began battling against Kavanaugh by attempting to find controversial material in Kavanaugh’s judicial record, funding ads calling for Kavanaugh’s resignation from teaching summer classes at George Mason University, and organizing protests against lawmakers after Kavanaugh was confirmed.

 The for-profit PR firm, SKDKnickerbocker that represented Christine Blasey Ford, who accused Kavanaugh of sexual harassment, received $7 million from Sixteen Thirty Fund in 2017 according to their tax records.
 The protestors who interrupted the hearings and cornered fence-sitting former Senator Jeff Flake (R-AZ) in an elevator belonged to a group known as the Center for Popular Democracy, which receives money from New Venture Fund, a sister group of Sixteen Thirty Fund.
 Both funds are managed by their puppeteer, the shadowy left-wing consultancy company Arabella Advisors, about which CRC’s Hayden Ludwig wrote a full-length investigative report.
 The four groups Arabella manages, including Sixteen Thirty Fund and the New Venture Fund, brought in more than $1.6 billion between 2013 and 2017.